kyma-project/kyma/docs/serverless/03-03-function-processing.md

 ## Built

 This phase involves creating and processing the Job CR.
 It ends successfully when the function image is built and sent to the Docker registry.
-If the image already existed and only an update is required, the Docker image receives a new tag.
+If the image already exists and only an update is required, the Docker image receives a new tag.

 Updating an existing function requires an image rebuild only if you change the function's body (**source**) or dependencies (**deps**).
-An update of function's other configuration details, such as environment variables, replicas, resources, or labels, does not require image rebuild, and it only affects KService.
+An update of function's other configuration details, such as environment variables, replicas, resources, or labels, does not require image rebuild as it only affects KService.

 > **NOTE:** Each time you update function's configuration, the Function Controller deletes all previous Job CRs for the given function's **UID**.